-If the petition is to be presented to the Planning Commission, a complete petition and related fees shall be submitted to the office of the Departments of Planning and Zoning for placement on a Planning Commission agenda at least two (2) weeks prior to the meeting date at which the petition will be presented for the purpose of setting a public hearing date within 60 days of the date the petition is presented.
-Upon request, the Departments of Planning and Zoning staff can present the petition to the Planning Commission on behalf of the applicant for the purpose of setting the public hearing date.
+If the petition is to be presented to the Planning Commission, a complete petition and related fees shall be submitted to the Office of Planning and Zoning for placement on a Planning Commission agenda at least two (2) weeks prior to the meeting date at which the petition will be presented for the purpose of setting a public hearing date within 60 days of the date the petition is presented.
+Upon request, Staff can present the petition to the Planning Commission on behalf of the applicant for the purpose of setting the public hearing date.

 If the petition is to be presented to the County Commission, a complete petition and complete agenda request form shall be submitted to the office of the County Commission for placement on the County Commission agenda no later than noon on the Thursday prior to the requested meeting date.
-One copy of the petition, along with relevant fees, shall be submitted to the office of the Departments of Planning and Zoning prior to appearing before the County Commission to present the petition.
+One copy of the petition, along with relevant fees, shall be submitted to the Office of Planning and Zoning prior to appearing before the County Commission to present the petition.
 Before amending the Zoning Ordinance map, the County Commission, with the advice of the Planning Commission, must find that the amendment is consistent with the adopted Comprehensive Plan, or if it is inconsistent, must make findings in accordance with the requirements of §8A-7-9 et seq of the West Virginia State Code, as amended.
 To this end, the County Commission shall refer the petition to the Planning Commission for their review and recommendation as to whether the amendment is consistent with the adopted Comprehensive Plan.
 Such recommendation will be required to be sent to the County Commission prior to the County Commission's public hearing which shall be held within 60 days of the date the petition is presented.